 Warranty Terms and Conditions

-It is warranted that the battery retains 80% of capacity after 1 year and 60% after 2 years from purchase date, for private use.
+It is warranted that the battery retains 80% of capacity after 1 year, 1 year from purchase date, for private use.

 The Standard warranty period commences on the date of delivery or collection of the Product.
 Where there is no proof of delivery, the date of delivery of the product will be assumed to be 3 business days from the date of dispatch of the Product.